Jonathan2251/lbd/source/ctrlflow.rst

 The definition of BrcondPats supports setne, seteq, setlt, ..., register operand compare and setult, setugt, ..., for unsigned int type.
-In addition to seteq and setne, we define setueq and setune, by reference Mips code even though we didn't find how to generate setune IR from C language.
+In addition to seteq and setne, we define setueq and setune by refering Mips code, even though we don't find how to generate setune IR from C language.
 We have tried to define unsigned int type, but clang still generates setne instead of setune.
-Pattern search order come along with the order of their appearing in context.
+The order of Pattern Search is from the order of their appearing in context.
-The last pattern (brcond RC:$cond, bb:$dst) meaning branch to $dst if $cond != 0.
+The last pattern (brcond RC:$cond, bb:$dst) means branch to $dst if $cond != 0.
 So we set the corresponding translation to (JNEOp (CMPOp RC:$cond, ZEROReg), bb:$dst).